 Legacy Q32 assesses whether each promised good or service is distinct for the purpose of identifying the performance obligations in the contract.
 This assessment involves subjective determinations and requires management to make judgments about the individual promised goods or services and whether such are separable from the other aspects of the contractual relationship.
 Promised goods and services are considered distinct provided that: (i) the customer can benefit from the good or service either on its own or together with other resources that are readily available to the customer (that is, the good or service is capable of being distinct) and (ii) the entity's promise to transfer the good or service to the customer is separately identifiable from other promises in the contract (that is, the promise to transfer the good or service is distinct within the context of the contract).
-In assessing whether a promised good or service is distinct, Legacy Q32 considers factors such as the license terms, the research, manufacturing and commercialization capabilities of the collaboration partner and the availability of the associated expertise in the general marketplace.
-Legacy Q32 also considers the intended benefit of the contract in assessing whether a promised good or service is separately identifiable from other promises in the contract.
-If a promised good or service is not distinct, an entity is required to combine that good or service with other promised goods or services until it identifies a bundle of goods or services that is distinct.
+In assessing whether a promised good or service is classed expertise in the general marketplace.
+Legacy Q32 also considers the intended benefit of the contract in assessing whether a promised good or service is not distinct, an entity is required to combine that good or service with other promised goods or services until it identifies a bundle of goods or services that is distinct.